rice-crc/voyages-api/README.md

 ### 1. POST Requests

-March 31: Enabled POST requests

-Why?

-* This will allow for the construction of more complex queries
-* For instance, it allows us to use the autocomplete endpoint to turn inexact text searches into precise selectors

-How does it differ from GET requests documented below?

-* As little as possible :)
-* Values should simply be passed wrapped as arrays
-* With the one exception that inexact text matching has been deprecated in favor of exact matching of arrayed values

-So a request to PAST asking of people transported on voyages with Voyage ID's between 2314 and 2500 would look like
+A request to PAST asking for people transported on voyages with Voyage ID's between 2314 and 2500 would look like

 	POST http://127.0.0.1:8000/past/